 Motivation

 Some employees may be excited about new ideas.
-They offer a new perspective on something they think is a problem.
-And they are trying to change the status quo.
+They offer a new perspective on a problem and are trying to change the status quo.

 And encouraging their entrepreneurship is one way to motivate them.
 They have the opportunity to experiment and innovate to put their thoughts into a potential new product or innovation.